 You must allow employees to choose which document(s) they will present from the Lists of Acceptable Documents.
 In Section 2, an LPR may choose to present a List A document (such as Form I-551, Permanent Resident Card (PRC), commonly referred to as a Green Card) or a List B and C document combination (such as a state-issued driver’s license and unrestricted Social Security card).
 You are not required to reverify the employment eligibility of a lawful permanent resident who presented these documents and should not reverify their employment authorization.

 Forms I-551 may have:

 - No expiration date.
 We issued these cards from January 1977 to August 1989.

 - A two-year expiration date.

-- An extension sticker issued by USCIS which extends the validity of the PRC through the month and year indicated on the sticker.
+Note: Through January 2021, USCIS issued extension stickers affixed to PRCs that extended the validity of the PRC through the month and year indicated on the sticker.

 Reverification is never required when any of the documents listed above in this section expire.

 Temporary Form I-551 Requires Reverification